 On my first day of work here at the University, almost seven years ago, I asked my boss what time he wanted me in the office each morning.
 His reply: “Whenever — just be responsible.”
-I knew right then that we would get along well together.
-And indeed we have.
-It’s been a pleasure working […]

 After months of calling and begging, we’re finally getting home delivery of the Times-Picayune again — more or less.
 They started us up ten days ago.
 Of those ten days, the newspaper has actually been delivered seven times.
 Still, it beats hunting down a stocked box every morning.